FroglightInteractive/CloudRunner/README.md

 - Player is smaller
 - Every jump the background changes color
 - Camera may zoom in and out slowly/quickly  (W.I.P)

+##### Normal Mode

+- **Default Mode**
+- Is the mode the game starts one and gets defaulted to on restart

+##### Race Mode

+- AI player spawns and races the player
+- AI has some level of human error so that it is possible for the player to win
+- AI gets harder to beat the farther you get in game

+##### Baby Mode

+- Player is larger than normal
+- Speed and gravity get faster at a slower rate than normal